 Sexual health is commonly difficult to discuss.
 But men who remain sexually active later in life tend to live longer and feel more fulfilled.

-We encourage men to frankly discuss medical issues such as erectile dysfunction, diminished libido (sex drive) and other challenges.
-Our specialists are experts in treating sexual health concerns.
-In fact, we have achieved national recognition for our clinical and surgical management of men’s reproductive, sexual and hormonal conditions.
+We encourage men to discuss medical issues such as erectile dysfunction, diminished libido (sex drive) and other challenges.
+Our specialists are experts in treating sexual and reproductive health concerns.
+In fact, we have achieved national recognition for our clinical and surgical management of men’s reproductive, sexual, and hormonal conditions.